Professor, Lancaster University

-I am currently a Reader in Physics and UKRI Future Leaders Fellow at Lancaster University.
+I am a Professor of Astrophysics and UKRI Future Leaders Fellow at Lancaster University.
 Prior to coming to Lancaster I was an Einstein Fellow at UC San Diego's Center for Astrophysics and Space Sciences and the Henry Skynner Junior Research Fellow in Astrophysics at Balliol College, Oxford, having earned my PhD from Yale working with Meg Urry.

 I am also the Deputy PI for Galaxy Zoo and Principal Investigator of Galaxy Zoo Bar Lengths and The Planetary Response Network.
 As part of the Zooniverse team and the founder of the Zooniverse Analysis and Zooniverse Transient Groups, I have helped design, run, and produce science from citizen science projects, and have done research into the practice of crowdsourcing and its use in change detection and human-machine classification.